 None of these strategies modify the disease or prevent future disability.

-Several medicines have been approved by the FDA that reduce the number of relapses and delay the disease progression in relapsing MS. To date, there are no FDA-approved medications for the treatment of PPMS.
-Though progress has been made in the treatment of MS, new options are needed to help better control disease activity and delay, prevent, or reverse disability.
+Several medicines have been approved by the FDA that delay disease progression in MS.13 Though progress has been made in the treatment of MS, new options are needed to help control disease activity and delay, prevent, or reverse disability.